-The proposed Maplewood Marine Restoration Project is located on the north shore of Burrard Inlet, approximately two kilometres east of the Ironworkers Memorial Bridge.
-It lies within a large marine tidal area immediately south of a wildlife conservation area.
+The Maplewood Marine Restoration Project is located on the north shore of Burrard Inlet, approximately two kilometres east of the Ironworkers Memorial Bridge, in a marine site that was identified as a restoration priority by the Tsleil-Waututh Nation.
+The site lies within a large marine tidal area immediately south of a wildlife conservation area.
 The upland Maplewood Flats Conservation Area is managed and administered by Environment Canada and operated by the Wild Bird Trust of British Columbia.

-The project site is located within a deep waterlot basin – up to nine metres deep – that was dredged in the 1940s to support a gravel extraction business and was later used as a log storage facility.
-The proposed project is anticipated to enhance four to six hectares of low-value marine habitat into higher-value marine habitat for fish, birds and other wildlife.
+The project site is located within a deep waterlot basin – up to nine metres deep – that was dredged in the 1940s to support a gravel extraction business and was later used as a log storage area.
+The project is anticipated to enhance approximately five hectares of low-value marine habitat into higher-value marine habitat for fish, birds and other wildlife.

 The project will be delivered by the Vancouver Fraser Port Authority’s through the Habitat Enhancement Program, which focuses on creating, restoring and enhancing fish and wildlife habitat to help maintain a balance between a healthy environment and future infrastructure development that may be required for port operations.
 A portion of the marine habitat created at the project site will be used to fulfill the fisheries habitat offsetting requirements for the Centerm Expansion Project, as determined by Fisheries and Oceans Canada.

 Construction for the Maplewood Marine Restoration Project started in September 2019 and will continue through May 2020.
 Work is dependent on tides.
 Mitigation measures for fish and birds are in place, including a full-time environmental monitor onsite throughout the remainder of construction activities this spring.

 We will continue to work closely with Indigenous groups, stakeholders and regulators, and will notify the public of project updates, as appropriate.